-The concept behind this program is to combine optimization, computer science, complex systems, statistical physics, control theory, and energy system engineering to develop innovative approaches to new and challenging programs in the design, optimization, and control of the electrical grid, natural gas networks and other complex engineered networks.
-The program also has a hardware/experimental (measurement and sensing) component.
+The concept behind this program is to combine energy system engineering, computer science, optimization, control theory, and to develop innovative approaches to new and challenging problems in the design and operation of the power grid, district heating systems and other complex engineered networks.
+The program also has a hardware/experimental (measurement and sensing) component in power electronics and smart grids as well as gaming laboratory activities in power markets.

 |Modes and duration